-Because what that reading from Hebrews 9 tells us is not only that Christmas is a promised forgiveness from God our Savior, but that it's about a forgiveness made perfect in Jesus Christ our Savior.
+Do keep your Bibles open at Hebrews 9 there because what that reading from Hebrews 9 tells us is not only that Christmas is a promised forgiveness from God our Savior but that it's about a forgiveness made perfect in Jesus Christ our Savior.

 Christmas is about a perfect forgiveness.
-And the Apostle is looking back at the events that the Christmas story began.
-And again, he's explaining it to us with full apostolic authority.
+And the apostle is looking back at the events that the Christmas story began and again he's explaining it to us with full apostolic authority.

-And he tells us that through the birth and the life and the death and the resurrection of Jesus Christ, he has achieved forever a perfect forgiveness for his people.
+And he tells us that through the birth and the life and the death and the resurrection of Jesus Christ he has achieved forever a perfect forgiveness for his people.

-[24:48] The whole message of that letter to the Hebrews is that in Jesus Christ we have God's finished work forever.
+[12:07] The whole message of that letter to the Hebrews is that in Jesus Christ we have God's finished work forever.
 One of the great words of the letter.

-It is perfected.
-It is perfected.
-It is perfect.
-And it is perfect.
-That means nothing else is needed for our full forgiveness.
-Nothing for God to do.
+It is perfected and it is perfect.
+That means nothing else is needed for our full forgiveness. forgiveness.
+Nothing for God to do nothing for us to do but to receive what Christ has done.

-Nothing for us to do, but to receive what Christ has done.
-And that's wonderfully crystallized in this passage that Rachel read for us that speaks, if you look at it, of three appearances of Christ for us.

-First of all, look at verses 25 to 28, especially verse 26.
-It should be on the screens there.
-Christ's work has secured a perfect forgiveness because first it has secured the past.
+And that's wonderfully crystallized in this passage that Rachel read for us that speaks if you look at it of three appearances of Christ for us.
+First of all look at verses 25 to 28 especially verse 26 should be on the screens there.

-Jesus is not like the Old Testament priests who appeared in the temple year after year to put away our sins by the sacrifice of the bar of bulls and goats again and again.
+Christ's work has secured a perfect forgiveness forgiveness because first it has secured the past.
+Jesus is not like the Old Testament priests who appeared in the temple year after year to put away our sins by the sacrifice of the bad of bulls and goats again and again.

-[25:59] Look at the screens.
+Look at the screens.
 He has appeared once and for all at the end of the ages to put away sin by the sacrifice of himself.
-Verse 28, Jesus has been offered once to bear the sins of many.
+Verse 28 Jesus has been offered once to bear the sins of many.

-That means it's done.
+[13:35] That means it's done.
 God has achieved in Jesus a work of lasting permanent forgiveness.

 And so the next chapter of Hebrews 10 goes on to say that by a single offering he has perfected for all time those who are being sanctified.
-And where there's forgiveness of sins, there's no longer any offering for sin.
+And where there's forgiveness of sins there's no longer any offering for sin.

-You see, all of these sacrifices of the Old Testament, they pointed forward to this reality.
-And now in Jesus, it's fulfilled.
-It's finished.
-It's perfect.
+You see all of these sacrifices of the Old Testament they pointed forward to this reality and now in Jesus it's fulfilled it's finished it's perfect.
 And the Hebrews writer quotes several times the words from Jeremiah the prophet that we read at the beginning.

-Because it's a perfect forgiveness, he says, I will remember your sins and your lawless deeds no more.
+Because it's a perfect forgiveness he says I will remember your sins and your lawless deeds no more.
 It's a perfect forgiveness.

-[27:14] The past is secured forever.
-And that means that there's nothing more that needs to be done.
-Nothing needs to be added for you to know perfect forgiveness of your sins by God.
+The past is secured forever.
+And that means that there's nothing more that needs to be done nothing needs to be added for you to know perfect forgiveness of your sins by God.

-In fact, to think that you could somehow contribute something to that is actually to insult God terribly.
-Because there is nothing that we could contribute to such a great forgiveness.
+[14:45] In fact to think that you could somehow contribute something to that is actually to insult God terribly because there is nothing that we could contribute to such a great forgiveness.

-In fact, the Hebrews writer says in chapter 10 that if we think we can do that, we're trampling Jesus underfoot.
-We're treating as profane the blood of the covenant that saves
+In fact the Hebrews writer says in chapter 10 that if we think we can do that we're trampling Jesus underfoot.
+We're treating as profane the blood of the covenant that saves us.

 We're insulting the spirit of grace.
-People find that so hard, don't they?
-Because it's hard to grasp that forgiveness comes to us as something that's already perfect.
+People find that so hard don't they because it's hard to grasp that forgiveness comes to us as something that's already perfect.